josephbales/jbterminal/README.txt

 ABOUT:
 This theme is based on the minimalist principles outline by
-	Leo Babuta at http://mnmlist.com and of the mnmlist theme at http://mnmlist.com/theme
+	Leo Babauta at http://mnmlist.com and of the mnmlist theme at http://mnmlist.com/theme

 INSTALLATION: